openshift/federation-dev/README-ocp4.md

 <a id="markdown-pre-requisites" name="pre-requisites"></a>
 # Prerequisites

-The Federation Operator requires atleast one [OpenShift Container Platform](https://www.openshift.com/) 4.0 cluster.
+The Federation Operator requires at least one [OpenShift Container Platform](https://www.openshift.com/) 4.0 cluster.

 This walkthrough will use 2 OCP 4.0 clusters deployed using the [developer preview on AWS](https://cloud.openshift.com/clusters/install).